 A model of least restrictive practice should be employed before deciding to apply for a guardianship order for a patient with complex post-discharge care needs.

-Substitute decision makers are usually legally appointed to make decisions on behalf of another person about financial, lifestyle and/or medical issues.
-There are many types recognised in the State of Victoria.
+Decision-supporters are usually legally appointed to make decisions with or on behalf of another person about financial, lifestyle and/or medical issues.
+There are many types recognised in Victoria.

 Least restrictive practice